 8. When the clothes are finished drying, dump them into the hamper, and take them immediately up to the bedroom.
 If it’s the adult clothes, go to the adult bedroom.
 If it’s the kids clothes, go to their room.

 9. Sort and fold on the bed.
 I know, right?!?!?
 They don’t get sorted and folded in the laundry room, or even on the couch while watching TV.

-This system eliminates all co-mingling and sorting, and is actually a very streamlined process.
-I also end up doing the same amount of loads of laundry, so I’m not being wasteful by sorting this way.
-It’s certainly not for everyone, but it may just change your outlook on laundry days.
+This system eliminates all co-mingling and sorting and is actually a very streamlined process.
+I also end up doing the same amount of loads, so I’m not being wasteful by sorting this way.
+It’s certainly not for everyone, but it may just change your outlook.